 7. Toiletries that aren’t on sale.
 This isn’t one specific item, but much like the brand loyalty point, I can not justify buying full price soap, shampoo, deodorant, ect.
 These things go on sale, and they go on sale often.
 I love it when the brand I prefer goes on sale, and I stock up then… but when I NEED something and I don’t have it in the house – I buy the one that’s 50% off.
 There are three things in this category that I make an exception for.
 Q-tips, big sexy hairspray and Bioderma Hydrabio Serum moisturizer – Because I love those things with my whole heart and they have proven their worth over and over 😉

-8. Curcumen Pills.
-This is one of my most proudest money saving revelations – I’m sure some one else has thought of it before, but that doesn’t make me any less thrilled about it.
+8. Curcumin Pills.
+This is one of my proudest money-saving revelations – I’m sure someone else has thought of it before, but that doesn’t make me any less thrilled about it.
 Anyhow.
-Curcumen is the active agent in turmeric that makes everybody talk about how great turmeric is for you.
+Curcumin is the active agent in turmeric that makes everybody talk about how great turmeric is for you.
 “They’ve” processed it into a supplement mainly used for inflammation.
 The thing is, turmeric is available in great big bags (and organic) for a fraction of the cost of the pills.
-I add a tsp – tbsp of turmeric to my shake every morning now, and I don’t need to buy $60.00 bottles of Curcumen pills.
-It is not, like, the most yummy thing I’ve ever done, but I take a lot of supplements so finding a way to save money this big in this area in a huge win.
+I add a tsp – tbsp of turmeric to my shake every morning now, and I don’t need to buy $60.00 bottles of Curcumin pills.
+It is not, like, the yummiest thing I’ve ever done, but I take a lot of supplements so finding a way to save money this big in this area in a huge win.

 10. Manicures.
 I invested in a gel nails kit from the cosmo proff store and taught myself to do gel nails.
 And they look professional.
 Well, they usually look professional.
 When they don’t, they still look like 50 bucks that stayed in my bank account, minimum 12 times per year.